 Join The Nerd Clan

-Want bonus podcasts, extended reactions, and community conversation about House of the Dragon, Outlander, The Rings of Power, and everything else Mary & Blake are covering?
+Want bonus podcasts, extended reactions, and community conversation about House Of The Dragon, Outlander, The Rings Of Power, and everything else Mary & Blake are covering?

 Join the Nerd Clan community at JoinTheNerdClan.com and support everything Mary & Blake are building.

 Mary & Blake Media is not affiliated with HBO, Max, Warner Bros.
-Discovery, George R. R. Martin, or the House of the Dragon production.
+Discovery, George R. R. Martin, or the House Of The Dragon production.